Day 7: 7.3 miles hiked, 74 cumulative, Silver Pass Lake to VVR (7600′)

 About half a mile after the waterfall was the N. Fork Mono Creek crossing.
 Another raging creek and another wet crossing.
 It was really our last “easy” day with low mileage and no climb, so afterwards we found a nice spot to lay out our wet stuff to dry.
 We listened to the white water churn by and played cards for a bit.

 We found the trail to the Edison ferry and hiked the extra 1.5 miles to the lake.
 Arriving early we stretched out and ate, making some new friends.
-A couple girls from Louisiana and C, an experienced solo hiker.
+A couple girls from Louisiana and Chris, an experienced solo hiker.
 The Japanese group was there as well, and a few others.
 The sky was overcast and a few drops fell, but nothing to worry us.
 And luckily, the group had prearranged to be picked up early so the ferry showed up around 2.
 Yay!

 It was a 30 minute ride across the choppy and cold waters.
 Our ferry driver Jim is the owner at VVR and a nice guy.
 The last couple years there had been a drought, so he was loving all the snow and water.
 At VVR there was free beer for all thru hikers, a free campground to pitch our tents, toilets, showers, a store with everything a hiker might need, a restaurant, tables and games, a fire pit, and just general hanging out with other thru hikers. 🙂 I loved VVR…